alandooz/gits/README.md

-# scripts
+# Gits
-A collection of Bash scripts.
+A massive GitHub Cloner and Git Updater helper.

 ## Make the script executable
 ```bash